fa-dx/PKMN-NTR/README.md

 # PKMN-NTR

+**SUN/MOON USERS: Update 1.1 breaks the connection if you're not connected to internet on Festival Plaza.
+Might have changed some other offsets.**

+**DO NOT WRITE ANY VALUES TO THE GAME UNTIL I REMOVE THIS WARNING.**

 A real-time memory editing tool for Nintendo 3DS Pokémon games from Generation VI and VII using with NTR-CFW.
 Discuss this tool on [GBATemp](http://gbatemp.net/threads/wip-pkmn-ntr-pok%C3%A9mon-gen-6-memory-editor.441892/).

 Be sure to read the [wiki](https://github.com/drgoku282/PKMN-NTR/wiki) to learn about the program and the usage of the bots.